 - a.
-Per diem allowances and hotel accommodation for up to 25 overseas participants for up to six days at the rate to be specified later. - b.
-All local implementation costs.
+Per diem allowances and hotel accommodations for up to 18 overseas participants for up to six days at the rate to be specified later. - b.
+All assignment costs of local resource persons. - c.
+All other local implementation costs.

 To be borne by the APO